 Hinge has been a pioneer of many online dating options such as being able to leave videos.
 Its creative methods have allowed many users to find their perfect match, offering more options than a simple swipe.
 Clearly, dating can sometimes be demotivating.
 Hinge helps to combat this by giving weekly reports to let users know how they’re progressing.
 These reports include the number of likes you’ve had, the number of likes with comments you’ve had and the average distance away of the people you’ve liked.

-Are you hitting a roadblock with your dating apps….or your dating life in general?
-Do you need a new strategy to help you find a girlfriend or your next long term partner?
 I’ve helped hundreds of men reach their dating (and online dating) goals.
 Check out my calendar and book a new client session with me today.
 I love working with smart, hardworking men looking to crush their dating goals!